ktremain/rpi-swap/README.md

 **🔄 Hybrid (zram + file)**
 Combines both approaches - compressed RAM swap for immediate needs, with a backing file that allows idle pages to be moved out of zram over time.
 This frees up precious zram space for active use, making it particularly beneficial on memory-constrained systems.

+**🚫 No Swap (none)**
+Completely disables swap functionality.
+Useful for systems with abundant RAM or specialised applications where swap is not desired.
+Any existing swap files will be automatically removed.

 ## What's Included